eleuthero/sumerian-crf/README.md

 - *cdli_atffull_lemma.atf*: The portion of the CDLI sources that have been lemmatized extracted into a single file.
 This is an intermediate step for further processing, but you may find the interlinear lemmata to be useful for your own purposes.

-- *cdli_atffull_tagged.atf*: A file in which each word of each lemmatized tablet is rendered on its own line along with the part of speech with which it was tagged in the lemmata, delimited by tabs.
+- *cdli_atffull_lemma_tagged.atf*: A file in which each word of each lemmatized tablet is rendered on its own line along with the part of speech with which it was tagged in the lemmata, delimited by tabs.
 Lines on a tablet are delimited by the special tokens **&lt;l&gt;** to begin a line and **&lt;/l&gt;** to end it; tablets are delimited by blank spaces.
 Since this file can be quite sizable (in excess of 320MB at time of writing) and is only used to partition the full corpus into training and testing sets, it is deleted at the end of the `make` process, but you can update the Makefile to allow it to remain if you wish.

 The features expressed in the training and testing corpora are presented as feature values delimited by tabs.
 See below for a full description of all features used by this script.
 By default, the training set is 80% of the lemmatized Ur III corpus, and the testing set 20%.
 Part of speech tags (from which the PN/non-PN tag for each word can be deduced) are left in the training corpus to allow you to gauge the F-measure of your algorithm.

-- *cdli_atffull_crf_train.csv*: Contains the training set generated from the tagged corpus.
+- *cdli_atffull_train_crf.csv*: Contains the training set generated from the tagged corpus.
 Since the training set must contain only high-confidence tags, any tablet lines that contain _any_ damaged words are removed from the training set.

- *cdli_atffull_crf_test1.csv*: Contains one version of the testing corpus, containing no lines containing damaged words.
+ *cdli_atffull_lemma_test1_crf.csv*: Contains one version of the testing corpus, containing no lines containing damaged words.

- *cdli_atffull_crf_test2.csv*: The other version of the testing corpus, this file contains no lines containing unrecoverably damaged words.
+ *cdli_atffull_lemma_test2_crf.csv*: The other version of the testing corpus, this file contains no lines containing unrecoverably damaged words.
 The difference is that in the transliterations, most of the time, the translators tag any damaged word with the part of speech tag **u**, meaning that damage has rendered the word unlemmatizable.
 However, in some cases where the contextual cues are strong, the translators are sufficiently confident to provide a part of speech tag even for damaged words.
 Lines in this corpus may contain damaged words, but any such damaged words will have part of speech tags other than **u**.

+*cdli_atffull_nolemma.atf* The portion of the CDLI sources that have not been lemmatized extracted into a single file.
+This is an intermediate step for further processing.

+*cdli_atffull_nolemma_tagged.atf* A file in which each word of each unlemmatized tablet is rendered on its own line.
+Since this file contains all unlemmatized content, all parts of speech are marked as **X**, but in all other respects is like its corresponding lemmatized file *cdli_atffull_lemma_tagged.atf*.

+*cdli_atffull_nolemma_crf.csv* Contains a testing set of features generated from the unlemmatized corpus.
+This file itself is not useful, but is used to create the following two files, which are useful.

+*cdli_atffull_nolemma_test1_crf.csv* One version of the unlemmatized testing corpus, containing no lines containing damaged words.

+*cdli_atffull_nolemma_test2_crf.csv* The other version of the unlemmatized testing corpus, containing no lines containing unrecoverably damaged words.
+See above for the definition of recoverably damaged.

+*segment_remove_damage/*: A directory containing the unlemmatized testing corpus containing no damaged lines, broken up into many small files.
+The files contain no more than 10 tablets each by default, and each file has a human-readable version and a machine-readable version of the same set of unlemmatized tablets.

+*segment_permit_damage/*: A directory containing the unlemmatized testing corpus containing only recoverably damaged lines, broken up into many small files.
+The files contain no more than 10 tablets each by default, and each file has a human-readable version and a machine-readable version of the same set of unlemmatized tablets.

 - *cdli_atffull_wordtagfreq.txt*: a sorted list of all words appearing in the corpus and the frequency with which the tags for these words appear.
 Presented in JSON format.